chicago-ethereum/quadratic-funding/README.md

 ### unisocks

-A Chicago Ethereum version of [Unisocks](https://unisocks.exchange), a fun experiment selling phsyical socks via a token on Uniswap.
+A Chicago Ethereum version of [Unisocks](https://unisocks.exchange), a fun experiment selling physical socks via a token on Uniswap.
 Exact item of clothing TBD &mdash; could be a shirt, socks, a beanie, etc.

 ### bonding_curve